makersmakingchange/GAME-Checkpoints/_pages/reference_guides.md

 ---
 layout: single
-title: My Homepage
+title: Reference Guides
 ---

-# Welcome to My Homepage
+# Header   1

-## Subheading
+## Subheading 1

 This is a simple Markdown homepage with a title, heading, subheading, and a paragraph.
 You can customize and add more content as needed.